Kilenaitor/GraphData/README.md

 In the future, going to try to get it included as a pluging for gdb.
 BUT, until then, this is the best I can do.
 I hope you enjoy!

-Feel free to open an issue if something isn't working or you just want something addd.
+Feel free to open an issue if something isn't working or you just want something add.
 My QA department isn't exactly overstaffed.

 ##Current Examples